strmlineapp-ux/agileflow/src/docs/design-system.md

 This pattern describes how a single entity (like a Badge or BadgeCollection) can exist in multiple contexts while maintaining a single source of truth.

 - **Mechanism**: Sharing is controlled at the `BadgeCollection` level.
 An owner of a collection can click a "Share" icon (`change_circle`) to toggle its `isShared` status.
 This action makes the original collection and its badges visible in a "Shared Collections" side panel for all other teams.
 From this panel, other teams can:
     - **Link the entire collection**: Dragging the collection's card from the panel to their main board adds a *link* to that collection to their team.
+This does not create a copy; it's a pointer to the original shared collection.
     - **Link individual badges**: Dragging a single badge from a shared collection (either in the panel or from a linked collection on their board) and dropping it into one of their *owned* collections creates a link to that specific badge.
 - **Visual Cues**:
   - **Owned & Shared Externally (`upload`)**: An item created by the current team that has been explicitly shared with other teams is marked with an `upload` icon overlay.
 This indicates it is the "source of truth." **The color of this icon badge matches the owner team's color.**